dakrone/es-mode/README.md

 es-mode uses `jq` in the `PATH`, however, if you want to specify an absolute path you can customize the `es-jq-path` var as you like.

-When using the :jq header, you cannot use `:headers yes` (since headers can't be passed to the jq tool) and jq will only be run if the response is an HTTP 20[0-9].
+jq will only be run if the response is an HTTP 20[0-9].

 ### Feedback